Why your unsubscribe matters more during the festive season

 Unsubscribes are great

-If someone wants to leave they usually have two options: hitting the unsubscribe button or hitting the “this is junk” button – aka a complaint.
+If someone wants to leave they usually have two options: hitting the unsubscribe button or hitting the “this is junk” button – aka complaint.

 If a recipient marks your campaign as junk it will cause mailbox providers to associate risk with the emails you are sending.
 Complaints are considered a strong sign of emails being unwanted, and they are a heavily negatively weighted metric when it comes to mailbox providers determining your sender reputation.
 Receiving a lot of complaints is likely to hinder your email marketing success; mail in the junk folder doesn’t help you reach holiday revenue goals.

-It’s important to have an easy opt out process.
+It’s important to have an easy opt-out process.
 Complicated unsubscribe processes are more likely to be abandoned by recipients in favor of hitting the simple “this is spam” button.
 This is especially acute during the busy festive season when recipients are receiving more mail and have less time (and patience) for managing their inbox.

-You can have a best in class opt out process by focusing on two steps your recipients will need to navigate: finding where they can remove themselves from your list in the email content, and what the process is after following that path.
+You can have a best in class opt-out process by focusing on two steps your recipients will need to navigate: finding where they can remove themselves from your list in the email content, and what the process is after following that path.

-- Make it easy to find in your email: that “this is spam” button is right near the top, so your unsubscribe link needs to be easily identifiable.
+- That “this is spam” button is right near the top, so your unsubscribe link needs to be easily identifiable in your email.
 Don’t hide it in the footer and make it stand out.